gentlemanautomaton/docker-env-quote-test/README.md

 	"PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
 	"DQUOTE=One two two three four",
 	"SQUOTE=One two two three four",
-	"BACKSLASH=One two two three four",
+	"SBACKSLASH=One two two three four",
+	"DBACKSLASH=One two\\ two three four",
 	"BACKTICK=One `two two` three four"
 ],
 ```

-we see that the quotes have clearly been removed.
+we see that the quotes have been removed and the backslashes have been
+interpreted.
 This behavior contradicts
 [the documentation](https://docs.docker.com/engine/reference/builder/#env):

 > The `ENV` instruction has two forms.
 The first form, `ENV <key> <value>`, will